xThirteenIII/cpp-console-game/README.md

 # cpp-console-game
-Simple text adventure game to train with OOP
+Text adventure console game to train with OOP

 Download game file and run ./game in the terminal to start it.